Occupational progression

 Things you need to know

-The data used is weighted using the LFS probability weights.
+The data used is weighted using LFS person weights.

 Type of data